Test Automation Statistics for Making the Right Decisions

 We collected data from different resources, surveys and research, to help tech leaders, managers, manual and automation testers, and all the teams understand the true power of automation testing, the reasons for demand for testing, and how it opens the strategic potential of becoming genuinely agile.

-And looking ahead, the most common answer to the need for test automation is to reduce the cost or time spendings on a software release.
+And looking ahead, the most common answer to the need for test automation is to reduce the cost or time spent on a software release.
 And while this is just the tip of the iceberg, there are many obvious benefits of choosing automation as companies move from traditional to agile software development approaches.

 Testing Challenges